bayard/triton/README.md

 ### Triton

 ##### Track only messages you care, must-have for LFG.
-Triton, a WoW classic addon organizes messages into topics for you to track events of LFG, gold raid and others you may interested.
+Triton, a WoW addon organizes messages into topics for you to track events of LFG, gold raid and others you may interested.

 Chat messages in WoW were messy and spammed.
 Trying to find something you interested in fast scrolling chat message is challenging.